-The principal diagnosis cannot be assigned this indicator as by definition it will have been present when the patient was admitted4.
+The principal diagnosis cannot be assigned this indicator as by definition it will have been present when the patient was admitted.
+The only exception to this rule is for neonates during the birth episode where the principal diagnosis can be flagged as a Hospital Acquired Diagnosis (HADx).